gsioteam/kuma_player/README.md

 # kuma_player

-A new flutter plugin project.
+A video player for flutter support video cache, and drawing on other app on android.

 ## Futures

 - Cache video when playing, and play cached video offline.
 - Support draw video on other app on Android.
-    - play and pause button.
+    - Play and pause button.
-    - pan to move overlay video layer.
+    - Pan to move overlay video layer.
-    - pinch to zoom overlay video layer.
+    - Pinch to zoom overlay video layer.

 ![Screenshot](pics/Screenshot.jpg)

+## Android configuration

+The Video Proxy require the [network security configuration](https://developer.android.com/training/articles/security-config).